WICG/import-maps/README.md

 A package name map is a structure, represented as JSON, which contains all the information necessary to resolve bare import specifiers across the scope of a web app.

+If you are surprised by this choice of solution, you may want to briefly visit the ["Alternatives considered"](#alternatives-considered) section to read up on why we think this is the best path.

 ### Installing a package name map

 _We're not sure exactly how you install a package name map.
 The below represents a tentative idea.
 See the issue tracker for more discussion and alternatives._